State Children's Ombudsman Offices

 |

-Arizona Office of Ombudsman Citizens Aide
+Ombudsman Citizens Aide

 |

-The Ombudsman oversees all Arizona agencies and is independent and autonomous of those agencies.
-The Office of the Ombudsman is an independent agency of the Arizona Legislature, and physically may not be located in the state office or any agency office.
+The ombudsman oversees all Arizona agencies and is independent and autonomous of those agencies.
+The office of the ombudsman is an independent agency of the Arizona Legislature and may not be physically located in the state office or any agency office.

 |